coodest/highwayRL/readme.md

 The class `Context` is the structure to store the default value of options, which can be specified and overridden by the class `Profile`.
 A customized profile can be done by editing and adding the option with a value you desire.

-Meanwhile, the `run.sh` file in root folder gives the ability to set the RL environmental information of the experiments.
+Meanwhile, the `run.sh` file in the root folder gives the ability to set the RL environmental information of the experiments.
 For example, changing `maze` to `football` for `ENV_TYPE` in line 22 of `run.sh` will switch to GRF environments.
 Specific environments can be found and modified in the file under `assets` (unused environments can be commented out by `#`).

 ## Results
 We show below the expected return and efficiency of our method (HG) on Atari games.
 The lines and shaded areas are for the